 - Remain calm and explain to students and others in the area that there might be another explosion and to use caution. - Evacuate the building or area immediately.
-Remain with the students or other persons who have evacuated the building. - If there are known missing persons, notify the Department of Safety at ext.
-6565 AND the emergency officials that have arrived on site. - Only return to the area after an "all clear" is announced.
+Remain with the students or other persons who have evacuated the building. - If known, notify the Department of Safety at ext.
+6565 AND the emergency officials that have arrived on site of any missing persons. - Only return to the area after an "all clear" is announced.